stonkol/bisolvent/README.md

 # Bisolvent

 Binary problem solver, for complex and simple routine decisions.
+Useful when you type idk in your head or in the messaging app.

 *The dissolvent that output a binary solution to your problems*